spinnaker/spinnaker/gateapi/docs/ExecutionsControllerApi.md

 # **SearchForPipelineExecutionsByTriggerUsingGET**
 > []interface{} SearchForPipelineExecutionsByTriggerUsingGET(ctx, application, optional)
 Search for pipeline executions using a combination of criteria.
-The returned list is sorted by buildTime (trigger time) in reverse order so that nwewer executions are first in the list.
+The returned list is sorted by buildTime (trigger time) in reverse order so that newer executions are first in the list.

 ### Required Parameters